AIA Santa Fe Scholarship Program

 The decisions of the Commiteee are ratified by the entire Architecture faculty at the final faculty meeting of the school year.

-Recipients are recognized at the annual Honors and Awards convocation, held in the spring of each year, and also make a presentation at a regular monthly meeting of AIA Santa Fe.
+Recipients are recognized at the annual Honors and Awards convocation, held in the fall of each year, and also make a presentation at a regular monthly meeting of AIA Santa Fe.

 AIA Santa Fe Bradley Kidder Endowed Memorial Scholarship (Established 1997)